bernabedev/bklar/README.md

 ## ✨ Key Features

-- 🚀 **Incredibly Fast:** Built on top of Bun, one of the fastest JavaScript runtimes.
+- 🚀 **Incredibly Fast:** Built on top of Bun, one of ahe fastest JavaScript runtimes.
 - 🔒 **Integrated Validation:** Define schemas for `body`, `query`, and `params` using Zod.
 Types are automatically inferred in your handlers.
 - 🎨 **Clear & Expressive Syntax:** A fluent and easy-to-learn API that you'll love to use.
 - 🧩 **Middlewares & Groups:** Logically organize your code with middlewares at the global, group, or route level.